 Are boys and girls really that different?
 My son said to me just last week that if he was a girl, he couldn’t talk rough.
 He would have to talk soft and say things like “I love you” (which he does anyway).

 So I thought I might conduct a little bit of a research project on some of my favorite kids.
 And while my research is extremely non-scientific and quiet anecdotal, it’s a pretty fun read.

-As Sue mentioned a few weeks ago, we were fortunate enough to meet a pretty cool group of moms when our kids were just a few weeks old.
+I was fortunate enough to meet a pretty cool group of moms when our kids were just a few weeks old.
 As we enrolled in different classes and expanded our circle, we ended up with a group of about 8 moms with kids roughly the same age.